 Places to stay in the Cook Islands are smaller and more intimate than in other South Pacific destinations with boutique resorts and sleek retreats offering all the luxury without the crowds.
 The choice is most varied in Rarotonga where you’ll find everything from pool-side thatched villas to intimate resorts with smart, modern design.
 You’ll also find a good range of places to stay on remote Aitutaki from Polynesian-style retreats with multiple pools and a full range of water sports to simple bungalows set in tropical gardens.
 On more remote islands such as Atiu or Mangaia, the choice of places to stay is often simple and rustic but what you might miss in facilities is more than compensated for by the off-the-beaten-track experience.
 For some ideas, take a look at our collection of places to stay in the Cook Islands.

 Visitors to the Cook Islands arrive on the main island of Rarotonga, and most stay right there to enjoy is powder-soft beaches, lush forests, volcanic peaks and thriving small communities.
 Rarotonga is easy to get around and you can combine lazy days on the beach with visits to local sights such as the Maire Nui Botanical Gardens, the Cook Islands Library and Museum, or the Matutu Brewery.
 You can also snorkel in a marine reserve, visit the rock formations at Black Rock Beach, or climb to Te Rua Manga (the Needle), a towering volcanic plug in the heart of the island.
-Getting away from Rarotonga, you could visit the blissful atoll of Aitutaki for diving, snorkeling and bone fishing, or head off to more remote islands such as Atiu or Mangaia to experience traditional life on the islands.
+Getting away from Rarotonga, you could visit the blissful atoll of Aitutaki for diving, snorkelling and bone fishing, or head off to more remote islands such as Atiu or Mangaia to experience traditional life on the islands.

 The Punanga Nui Market in Avarua, Rarotonga’s main town, takes place on Saturday mornings from about 8am until 12 noon.
 It’s a great place to shop for food, try traditional dishes, or buy flower garlands, pareus (sarongs), pearls or local crafts.
 The market also has a stage with live music and dance performances from 10am.